 During pregnancy, every expectant woman expects the quintessential baby bump, the first flutters of movement, and perhaps a few midnight cravings.
-Along with these wonders may come a few unexpected surprises.
+Along with these wonders may come a few surprises.
 Achilles tendon pain during pregnancy is one of these uncommon side effects.
 The question is, why does heel pain happen for expectant mothers?
 Is there anything families need to be concerned about if the mother has Achilles tendon pain while pregnant?

 Why am I experiencing Achilles tendon pain during early pregnancy?